-Jennifer Wu Global Head of Sustainable Investing 3 This Report is issued by J.P.
+Jennifer Wu Global Head of Sustainable Investing 1 This Report is issued by J.P.
 Morgan Asset Management ("JPMAM").
 JPMAM is the marketing name for the investment management businesses of JPMorgan Chase & Co. and its affiliates worldwide.
 Unless otherwise noted, the focus of this report throughout is on J.P.
 Morgan Asset Management in its role as asset manager for its clients.
 References to "we", "us", "our", "the firm", "firmwide" are references to JPMAM."
 Executive Summary Climate change presents important risks and opportunities to investors.
 To best serve our clients, we are committed to providing insights, products and capabilities to help them navigate the climate transition.
 In this report, we disclose how we consider climate-related risks and opportunities in the assets we manage on behalf of our clients.
 In line with TCFD recommendations, this report is structured in four sections.
 The Governance section discusses how climate risks and opportunities feature in our governance and management structures.
 The Strategy section focuses on the key climate-related components of our strategy: ESG integration and research, our sustainable product offering and investment stewardship.
 The Risk Management section explores how we identify and manage climate risks through our continuously evolving ESG and climate research capabilities, and through our risk management and compliance functions.
 Finally, in the Metrics and Targets section, we disclose the data and metrics we currently use and are in the process of onboarding, and also report our 2021 carbon emissions baseline.
 In this Executive Summary, we present the key highlights of the report and provide a summary of our disclosures for each of the TCFD recommendations in Exhibit II.
-The information provided in this report reflects J.P.
-Morgan Asset Management's approach to ESG as at the date of this report and is subject to change without notice.
-We do not undertake to update any of such information in this report.
 We are advancing sustainable investing governance In 2021, to enhance the governance of our sustainable investing related activities, J.P.
 Morgan Asset Management established the Sustainable Investing Oversight Committee (SIOC).
 SIOC provides strategic oversight of sustainable investing activities including, among others, reviewing the implementation plans for the firm's commitment to Net Zero Asset Managers initiative.
 Exhibit I. ESG Integration is a foundation for assessing and managing climate risk